 You can complain to The Insolvency Service, Companies House or the Serious Fraud Office if you suspect a limited company or its directors of fraud or serious misconduct.

-You can complain to the Insolvency Service if you have reasonable grounds to suspect a company of:
+You can make a complaint if you have reasonable grounds to suspect a currently active company of:

 - breaking the law, eg fraud

 - serious misconduct, eg company assets have not been used properly

 - having a significant irregularity in its affairs